Record ‘bomb cyclone’ bringing exceptional warmth to North Pole

 “Surface temperatures in the Fram Strait are currently more than 20 degrees Celsius higher than expected from the long-term records,” the team continued.
 “It is not just the intensity of the current warm air intrusion, but also the duration, which seems unusual.
 There are indications from forecast products that the sea ice will be seriously disturbed by this massive warming event.”

 According to the National Snow and Ice Data Center, current sea ice extent, defined as the area with at least 15 percent sea ice coverage, is scraping the bottom of the barrel.
 At present, it’s on pace to fall below the record minimum set in summer of 2012, which may occur if current trends continue.
-About 14.6 square kilometers are iced over, compared to a mid-March average of 15.5 square kilometers.
+About 14.6 square kilometers are iced over, compared with a mid-March average of 15.5 square kilometers.

-Temperatures in the Arctic will fall some by Thursday, but they look to remain unusually mild still over the next week.
+Temperatures in the Arctic will fall to some extent by Thursday, but they look to remain unusually mild still over the next week.

-The current pulse of warmth over the Arctic is one of many that have swelled over the region in recent decades.
-A 2017 study found warm winter events in the Arctic are becoming more frequent and long-lasting.
+The pulse of warmth over the Arctic is one of many that have swelled over the region in recent decades.
+A 2017 study found warm winter events in the Arctic are becoming more frequent and longer lasting.
 From 1980 to 2016, an additional six warming events occurred per winter at the North Pole, lasting on average 12 hours longer, compared with the period from 1893 to 1979.

 Jason Samenow contributed to this report.